-All Lunchtime Supervisors will have a lunchtime logbook.
+All Lunchtime Supervisors have a lunchtime logbook.
 At all times they will focus on praising positive behaviour.
-A pupil who chooses to behave in an inappropriate way will be warned first unless the behaviour is so serious a warning is not possible e.g. another child has been hurt.
-All Lunchtime Supervisors will give extra reminders to all pupils regarding social distancing expectations using the phrase 'watch my bubble' to support this.
-Lunchtime Supervisors will warn the pupil 'That's your warning' and will refer to how they are not being considerate.
-If they do not correct their behaviour or break our one word school rule again during the lunchtime then their name will be entered into the book with reference to the incident.
+A pupil who chooses to behave in an inappropriate way will be warned first unless the behaviour is so serious a warning is not possible e.g.: another child has been hurt.
+Lunchtime Supervisors will warn the pupil 'That's your warning' and will refer to how they are not being considerate or respectful.
+If they do not correct their behaviour or break our one school rule again during the lunchtime then their name will be entered into the book with reference to the incident.
 They will receive between 5 and 10 minutes timeout in the shelter designated area on the playground.
-If the behaviour is more serious negative behaviour such as those behaviours listed in level 3 and 4 then this will require an investigation by the Class Teacher/SLT and the child or children involved will be sent to the Senior Lunchtime Supervisor on the playground who will investigate.
+If the behaviour is more serious negative behaviour such as those behaviours listed in level 3 and 4 then this will require an investigation by the Class Teacher/SLT.
 If the child refuses then the Senior Lunchtime Supervisor will contact a member of the SLT.
-If the Class Teacher is available within the class group area then they may deal with the investigation and report to a leader.
-The Senior Lunchtime Supervisor will supervise until a member of staff is available.
+If the Class Teacher is available then they may deal with the investigation and report to a leader.
+The Senior Lunchtime Supervisor will a member of staff is available.
 Lunchtime Supervisors will log the details.

-Lunchtime Supervisors will pass the logbook to the class teacher at the end of the outdoor session and any socially distanced discussions necessary about lunchtime will take place, positive behaviour will be shared first.
-If required MDS will remain in the classroom until children are settled and will be directed by the teacher.
-Lunchtime Supervisors will remind children of expectations about hand washing and social distancing on entry to the classroom.
+Lunchtime Supervisors will pass the logbook to the class teacher at the end of the outdoor session and any discussions necessary about lunchtime will take place, positive behaviour will be shared first.
+If required LTS will remain in the classroom until children are settled and will be directed by the teacher.
 Class Teachers will monitor and record any level 1 and 2 behaviour and the pupil will be warned about expectations of their behaviour in the future.
 Further sanctions maybe issued such as having lunch in isolation and, or referred to SLT who may then contact parents.